mebjas/html5-qrcode/README.md

    *
    * Instance of {@interface QrDimensions} can be passed to construct a non
    * square rendering of scanner box.
+   *
+   * If this value is not set, no shaded QR box will be rendered and the scanner
+   * will scan the entire area of video stream.
    */
   qrbox?: number | QrDimensions | undefined;